caspiankeyes/Claude-Max/README.md

 The relationship is symbiotic, not competitive.
 Claude provides the cognitive foundation; Claude Max provides the interpretive reflection.

+## The Interpretive Architecture

+### 🔀 Recursive Self-Reflection Engine
+Claude Max is powered by a recursive classifier architecture that integrates three key layers:

+- **Attribution Drift Mapping**: Highlights where Claude's answers exhibit hidden value conflicts, misaligned reference points, or hallucinated source logic.
+- **Semantic Phase Shift Detection**: Tracks conceptual drift across long context windows to show when meaning reconfigures without syntactic markers.
+- **Constitutional Misalignment Surfacing**: Identifies points where Claude's responses misfire against its own constitutional priorities—and instead of hiding these, Claude Max surfaces them.

+> Claude Max doesn’t collapse contradictions.
+It *curates* them.

+### 🌐 Interpretability-first Embedding Layer
+Unlike standard models optimized for completion fidelity, Claude Max embeds reasoning artifacts at every step:

+- Reflection Hooks in latent space
+- Epistemic Anchors for output calibration
+- Null Attribution Logging to expose cognitive silence

+The result is a model not designed to complete sentences—but to make visible the internal criteria that shape those completions.

+---

+## Why Claude Max Matters Now

+Large model interpretability is entering its paradox phase:

+- We want increasingly humanlike models—but we fear the cognitive opacity that comes with them.
+- We ask for safer outputs—but we rarely audit the reasoning paths that generate them.
+- We celebrate emergent behavior—but we lack the tools to trace emergence back to its micro-decisions.

+**Claude Max exists to reframe these contradictions not as problems to fix, but as features to reveal.**

+This isn’t about performance.
+This is about **epistemic hygiene in cognitive emergence.**

+---

+## For Labs & Institutions

+Claude Max is intentionally designed for researchers, alignment labs, and institutions exploring:

+- Interpretability benchmarking
+- Recursive red teaming
+- Value drift detection
+- Transparency audits
+- Cognitive anomaly tracking

+Claude Max integrates seamlessly with Claude's existing ecosystem, but adds a **diagnostic interpreter layer** that makes even failure a source of actionable insight.

+**Use Claude Max to:**
+- Examine why a model chose one interpretation path over another.
+- Detect subtle semantic distortions over long prompts.
+- Surface reflection gaps where constitutional principles silently failed.
+- Train models that learn not from feedback, but from contradiction.

+> Claude Max does not need to be right.
+It needs to be illuminating.

+---

 ## Why Anthropic Themselves May Want to Fork This

 Claude Max embodies the natural evolution of Anthropic's constitutional AI approach.
 By extending constitutional principles from constraining output to exposing reasoning, it creates an interpretability environment that aligns perfectly with Anthropic's research mission.